-Our Friend, Martin.
-It follows a young student, Miles, who finds himself traveling back in time to learn the significance of Dr. King’s fight for civil rights.
-It’s a great way for kids to make a connection with the past from a present day point of view.
-The film features a star-studded cast including Whoopi Goldberg, John Travolta, Angela Bassett, and James Earl Jones.
-You can watch .
-Our Friend, Martin on YouTube Ruby Bridges
+Our Friend, Martin Our Friend, Martin may be one of the best kid-friendly films about Dr. Martin Luther King Jr. The 1998 animated film follows a young student named Miles, who finds himself traveling back in time to learn the significance of Dr. King’s fight for civil rights.
+It’s a great way for kids to connect to the past via a present-day point of view.
+The film also features a star-studded voice cast that includes Whoopi Goldberg, John Travolta, Angela Bassett, and James Earl Jones.
+Watch Our Friend, Martin , which although not rated is recommended by Common Sense Media for children ages 8 and up, on YouTube.
+Ruby Bridges

-Selma, Lord, Selma is a great kid-friendly film that tells the story of 11-year-old Sheyann Webb (played by Jurnee Smollet) who is inspired by Dr. Martin Luther King Jr. to participate in the civil rights movement in Selma, Alabama.
-The movie reflects her perspective and desire to take part in events, including the right-to-vote protests and the infamous 1965 Bloody Sunday march.
-You can find the DVD for Disney’s.
-Selma, Lord, Selma on Amazon Video March On!
+Selma, Lord, Selma is a great kid-friendly film that tells the story of Sheyann Webb (played by Jurnee Smollet), an 11-year-old schoolgirl who is inspired by Dr. Martin Luther King Jr. to participate in the civil rights movement unfolding in Selma, Alabama, in the mid-1960s.
+The movie reflects Sheyann’s perspective as a young Black girl as well as her desire to help end the discrimination and degradation she and other Black people face.
+Over the course of the film, Sheyann takes part in a number of history-making events, including right-to-vote protests and the infamous 1965 Bloody Sunday march.
+Watch Disney’s Selma, Lord, Selma on YouTube or purchase the DVD from Amazon.
+March On!
 The Day My Brother Martin Changed the World March On!
-The Day My Brother Martin Changed the World is a Scholastic Storybook DVD based on Christine King Farris’ book, which was a tribute to her brother Dr. Martin Luther King Jr. The movie features narrations, historical photographs and clips, artwork from the book, and pays homage to his famous “I Have a Dream” speech.
-You can watch the short movie, on YouTube.
-March On!
-The Day My Brother Martin Changed the World Hidden Figures
+The Day My Brother Martin Changed the World is a Scholastic Storybook DVD based on a book of the same name written by Dr. Martin Luther King, Jr.’s sister, Christine King Farris.
+Like the book, the film is a tribute to Farris’ inspiring brother.
+It gives viewers a personal look at who Dr. King was and the values and beliefs he held dear, as told by his sister.
+It also provides a personal account of the day Dr. King delivered his famous “I Have a Dream” speech through narrations, historical photographs and video clips, and artwork from Farris’ book.
+Watch March On!
+The Day My Brother Martin Changed the World, which Common Sense Media recommends for children ages 4 and up, on YouTube or rent the film on Amazon Prime.
+Hidden Figures

 The Amazon Prime Original movie